CirrusMio/learning-things/pages/styleguide.md

 ~~~
     # ClassName performs this responsibility.
     #
-    # This is gramaticaly correct english with proper spelling and
+    # This is grammatically correct english with proper spelling and
     # punctuation.
 The first line was *only* one line.
 This paragraph
     # explains a bit more about what the class does.
     #